rcardin/rcardin.github.io/_drafts/optional-is-the-new-mandatory.markdown

 The problem is not in returning a null reference itself.
 The problem is using a reference containing a `null`.
 The above code, written in Scala, rises a `NullPointerException` during the access of the methods `name` and `surname`, if the `user` reference is equal to `null`.

 So, what's a possible solution?
 A first attempt can be to return a `List[User]`.
-The signature of the method becomes the following, `findById(id: String): List[User]`.
+The signature of the method becomes the following, `def findById(id: String): List[User]`.
 An empty list means that there is no user associated to the given `id`.
 A not empty list means that there is a user associated to the given `id`.
 The problem is that the user is _exactly one_, whereas the semantic of lists if to store zero or more elements.